conversejs/converse.js/docs/source/development.rst

         // Do something with the messages, like showing them in your webpage.
         // ...
-        // You can now use the returned "rsm" object, to fetch the previous batch of messages: rsm.previous(); // Call previous method, to update the object
+        // You can now use the returned "rsm" object, to fetch the previous batch of messages: rsm.previous(5); // Call previous method, to update the object's parameters,
-                        // parameters so that the previous batch of messages will be returned. rsm.count = 10; // Increase the page size (currently it's set to 1,
-                        // because that was what we specified in our last query.
+                         // passing in a limit value of 5.
         // Now we query again, to get the previous batch. converse.archive.query(rsm, callback, errback);
     }